ngjunsiang/ngjunsiang.github.io/_posts/2025-10-24-teaching-and-learning-programming.md

 ...
 ```

 Run the code, see what happens.
 Modify the code, see what happens.
-Data types, operators, expressions, functions, etc. are demonstrated as they are introduced, instead of being chunked upfront.
+Data types, operators, expressions, functions, and other concepts are demonstrated as they are introduced, instead of being chunked upfront.
 A programming concept is not just a chunk of text, but a small experiment that the learner can run, modify, and observe.

 ## Assessments vs Projects